-Megan Wilson has been working with preschool children for over 10 years and has been at Tree House Hollow since 2007.
+Megan Wilson has been working with preschool children for over 15 years and has been at Tree House Hollow since 2007.
 She has a California Early Childhood Education Program Director Permit and has attained more than 30 units in Early Childhood Education.
 She holds a BA degree in Environmental Studies with a focus in Outdoor Leadership, and a minor in Early Childhood Education from Sonoma State University.
-She also is a certified wilderness first responder.
+She was also a certified wilderness first responder for six years.
 Megan has a large theatre and gardening background and deep interests in education, the environment, sustainability, and helping young people become good stewards of our planet.
 One of her greatest joys is helping children learn to identify plant and animal species and marvel at them.
 She co-created and led our Adventure Day Program at Creekside- bringing students off campus to climb, wade, and immerse in nature.
 She left her Creekside Director position at the end of the school year in 2017 to have her son, and returned in November 2017 to take over the Executive Director position- overseeing both campuses.
-Megan is excited to be back at Tree House Hollow and will help guide the vision for our school.
+She has since also welcomed a daughter into her family in May 2019.
+Megan is passionate about Tree House Hollow and early learning, and continues to guide the vision for our school.

 Creekside Bilingual Teacher